 Here at iWood we source only the best materials and our beams are no exception.
 Whether you're using them purely for decoration or they’re part of the structure of your house, rest assured that our beams are up to the task.
 If you would like to talk to someone about them or have a question then feel free to get in touch.

 What grades of beam can you supply?

 iWood supplies 3 "Fresh Sawn" or "Green Oak" grades and an "Air Dried" grade.
 Our Fresh Sawn QPA and QP1 grades are the most popular and ordered regularly for construction jobs.

-- Fresh Sawn Constructional (to QPA) - Our highest grade of oak beam with fewer knots than the QP1 grade.
+- Fresh Sawn Constructional (to QPA) - Our highest grade of oak beam, also known as 'D30 construction grade' (please note, this grade replaces D40, if that's what you're looking for) with fewer knots than the QP1 grade.
 Suitable for, and used extensively in construction.

-- Fresh Sawn Constructional (to QP1) - Our second highest grade.
-Also suitable for construction.
-Contains more knots than our QPA Grade.
+- Fresh Sawn Constructional (to QP1) - Our second highest grade, also known as to 'D24 construction grade'.
+This grade is also suitable for construction.
+It contains more knots than our QPA Grade.
 Click here for more information on the QPA and QP1 grading rules..